LeandroMarcondes/heads-up-game/README.md

-# heads-up-game
+# words-up-game
-The game Heads Up made for fun.
+The game Words Up made for fun.
 Using PrimeReact.